 Many people complain of a having a bad memory.
 Every time I hear it I wonder why this is so for that person.
 There are many reasons why our memory and ability to recall is less than ideal, but accepting it as part of life, or aging, isn’t one of them.
 Thinking there’s nothing you can do to improve it is also untrue.

-Neurotransmitters (brain chemicals) are responsible for sending messages around the body so are subsequently responsible for bodily functions.
-If your mind goes blank in the middle of a sentence, is it likely that that one of those chemicals has short-circuited, most likely due to an inadequate amount of nutrients supplying them.
+Neurotransmitters (brain chemicals) are responsible for sending messages around the body, so are subsequently responsible for bodily functions.
+If your mind goes blank in the middle of a sentence, is it likely that one of those chemicals has short-circuited, most likely due to an inadequate nutrient supply.